forgery810/fl-studio-presonus-atom-sq/README.md

+# Development Branch
+This is the development branch for the SQ MIDI script.
+It is a version of the main branch for experimenting with new features.
+It will be more prone to bugs and may have less documentation.

+# Added Functionality
+Adding project presets.
+Patterns can have their own tempo, set in the pattern_presets.py file.

 # Presonus Atom SQ MIDI Script for FL Studio

 A python MIDI-script to increase the functionality of the Presonus Atom SQ with FL Studio.
 This script adds a step-sequencer, random step and random note generator, mixer, channel, and plugin control, etc.